 Completing the form

-Please support your application form with a short outline of your qualities, skills, and achievements, particularly as they relate to the role description and the volunteer person specification.
-These experiences do not have to be work-based – you can draw on other examples to highlight your skills and experience, eg previous volunteer work, college-based learning or perhaps an interest or hobby.
+Please use the form to outline your qualities, skills, and achievements, particularly if they relate to the volunteer role description and person specification.
+These experiences do not have to be work-based – you can draw on other examples to highlight your skills and experience, for example any previous volunteer work, college-based learning or perhaps an interest or hobby.

 Please give details of two people (not related to you) who can give you a reference.
 If you have worked in the past five years, at least one reference should be obtained from your last employer.
 If not, give the names of people who know you well.